Healing, Reinvention, and the Human Experience

 Rethinking Wellbeing Through Art and Space

 We often underestimate how much our surroundings shape our state of mind.
-This talk brings a physician and artist’s perspective to the role of visual environment in supporting attention, healing, emotional balance, and overall wellbeing.
-It helps audiences think differently about the spaces in which they live, work, and care for others.
+This talk brings a physician artist’s perspective to the role of visual environment in supporting attention, emotional balance, and wellbeing in the places where we live, work, heal, and gather.

 Healthcare and wellness professionals